History, Philosophy and Religion

 A survey of the vast mosaic of African civilizations of Ancient Egypt and the Sudan as well as sub-Saharan Africa is presented in this course.
 Special emphasis is placed on those aspects of African Civilizations that have had the greatest effects on modern Africa and the larger world.
 (Cross-listed with AFRO 164)

-This course is a survey of some of the major historical and cultural developments in Asia.
+This course is a survey of some of the major historical and cultural developments in East Asia.
 The focus is on China and its influence on as Japan, Korea, and Southeast Asia.

 HIST 168 Middle East, Past and Present (3 Credits)